Sim4n6/plasoWiki/Troubleshooting-installation-issues.md

 $ sudo apt-get upgrade
 ```

 Then re-run the check dependencies script.
-If that still hasn't fixed the issue then you need check each of the packages that are causing errors.
-One way of doing so is to run ipython and figure out where those files come from.
+If that still hasn't fixed the issue then you need check each of the dependencies with an error status.

+One way of doing so is to use IPython to determine the location of the Python module on your system.

 ```
 $ ipython